electroneum/electroneum-ledger-app/tests/plan.md

 Open a Terminal and jump in this directory.

-You should have a directory named electroneum-v0.x.y.z, eg: `electroneum-v0.14.0.2`
+You should have a directory named electroneum-v0.x.y.z, eg: `electroneum-v3.2.0.0`

 you can set a variable to that version:

-    >: electroneum=./electroneum-v0.14.0.2/electroneum-wallet-cli
+    >: electroneum=./electroneum-v3.2.0.0/electroneum-wallet-cli

 Create two wallets
 ------------------

-Launch the ledger electroneum appocation the device.
+Launch the ledger electroneum application the device.
 In `settings->Change Network`, select `stagenet` or `mainnet` depending the network you are on.

 Create a ledger wallet,  in a shell type: